 Whether the result of a self-fulfilling prophecy or not, Guangzhou would indeed be plagued for decades to come with street violence between native Chinese and Westerners.

-For their part — and perhaps to their credit — the British had trouble mustering the cheek to celebrate their shabby victory too lustily.
+For their part — and perhaps to their credit — the British back home had trouble mustering the chutzpah to celebrate the shabby victory too lustily.
 This blatant trampling on another nation’s sovereign right to make its own laws and control its own trade was just too hard to justify with vague platitudes about national honor and complaints about Chinese “insolence.”
-The political establishment and the press back home greeted the end of the war with the bare minimum of patriotic bromides, then moved on.
+Whitehall and the Fleet Street press greeted the end of the war with the bare minimum of patriotic bromides, then moved on.

 (A full listing of print and online sources used will follow the final article in this series.)